10yard/dkafe/readme.md

  - Atari 2600
  - Atari 5200
  - Atari 7800
+ - Atari 800XL (Computer)
  - CBS Colecovision
  - Nintendo Entertainment System

-The add-on games are all made available of the pies stage.
+The add-on games are made available on the pies stage.
-When playing the games in unlock mode,  you must play for an amount of time to win coins e.g. Play 2 minutes for 3rd prize,  4 minutes for 2nd prize and 8 minutes for first prize.
+When unlock mode is active,  you must play for a given amount of time to win coins instead of reaching a target score  e.g. Play 2 minutes for 3rd prize,  4 minutes for 2nd prize and 8 minutes for first prize.

 ![DKAFE slots](https://github.com/10yard/dkafe/blob/master/artwork/about/console_addon.png)